Northern Health leads B.C. in licencing infractions for long-term care facilities - Burns Lake Lakes District News

 While licensing infractions can refer to any number of things contrary to those acts, the most common infractions across the province related to care and supervision (21 per cent), records and reporting (19 per cent), the physical environment (19 per cent), and staffing (13 per cent).

+The Pines fared worse in that area compared to the B.C. average which listed 43 per cent for “always”, 34 per cent for “most of the time”, 13 per cent for “sometimes”, 4 per cent for “rarely” and 6 per cent for “never.”

+Under “want to live in this care home” half responded “yes” and half “no.” The B.C. average is 61 per cent for “yes” and 39 per cent for “no.”

-The health region also led the province in substantiated complaint rates, with 100 per cent of Northern Health’s five complaints made and reviewed by its licensing offices being deemed substantiated.
+NH also led the province in substantiated complaint rates, with 100 per cent of its five complaints made and reviewed by its licensing offices being deemed substantiated.

 This is, again, just under three times higher than the provincial average of 36 per cent.